The Process in a Nutshell

 - Create a Google Super Administrator Account for Populi (e.g.

 - Set up an SPF record to allow Populi to send email on behalf of your .edu domain.

 - Confirm that all Google Apps users have matching Populi user accounts.
 For example, Populi user

 jimbob04must also be Google Apps user

-firstname.lastname@example.org.
-If usernames and passwords don't match up, those users won't be able to log in after the integration!
+email@example.com.
+If usernames do not match up exactly, those users won't be able to log in after the integration!

 - If you'd like to import calendars from Populi Calendar to Google Calendar, tell us which Calendars.
 We can import the Populi "School Calendar," but not individual Populi User Calendars.
 If you've already been using Google Calendar, importing Populi Calendars might duplicate events.

 - Notify your users of the upcoming changes:

 - They will now log in to Google with their Populi password.